Hanabi-Live/hanabi-live/README.md

 * Replays of other games will no longer show "Alice", "Bob", etc., and will instead show the real player names.
 This way, if you have a question about what they did, you can actually message them and ask.
 * The ambiguous checkboxes in the lobby have been converted to a "Status" indicator, showing exactly what the person is doing.
   * The possible statuses are as follows: Lobby, Pre-Game, Playing, Replay, Shared Replay, Spectating
-* You can mouse over the "👀" icon to in the bottom right-hand corner to see who is spectating the game.
+* During a game, you can mouse over the "👀" icon in the bottom right-hand corner to see who is spectating the game.
-* The username box on the login box will now be autofocused and you can now press enter to login.
+* The username box on the login box will now be automatically focused and you can press enter to login.
 * When you create a game, the server will suggest a randomly generated table name for you.
+* The fade time has been shortened to 200 milliseconds (from 800 milliseconds) in order to make the UI snappier.
 * The UI has been cleaned up a little to make it look less cramped.
-* The fade time has been shortened to 200 milliseconds (from 800 milliseconds) in order to make the UI snappier.

 <br />